|

 marketing.
 There is no point in starting before you have sorted out business

-cards, stationery, brochures, and a website, etc.
+cards, stationery, brochures, and

 Some activities may suit your product/service and target group better than